temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 Verify your Prometheus configuration and restart Prometheus.

 If you’re running Grafana as a container, you can set your SDK metrics Prometheus data source in your Grafana configuration.
-See the [example Grafana configuration](/kb/prometheus-grafana-setup) described in the Prometheus and Grafana setup for open-source Temporal Cluster.
+See the [example Grafana configuration](/kb/prometheus-grafana-setup) described in the Prometheus and Grafana setup for open-source Temporal Cluster KB article.

 ## Grafana dashboards setup